 Most of Year 1 is spent at HBS completing the MBA Required Curriculum (RC), although MS/MBA students start the program as a cohort at SEAS in August, taking the System Engineering course.
 They also meet periodically as a cohort at SEAS during Year 1 in the Engineering, Design & Innovation Management Seminar, and complete the Technology Venture Immersion course together during the January term.

-As with all MBA candidates, MS/MBA students take a short test to determine whether they are required to complete HBX CORe prior to matriculating in August of Year 1.
+As with all MBA candidates, MS/MBA students take a short test to determine whether they are required to complete HBS Online CORe prior to matriculating in August of Year 1.
 CORe, an online program requiring about 150 hours of work over roughly ten weeks, covers basic business analytics, microeconomics for managers, and financial accounting.

 As a cohort during August of Year 1, MS/MBA students take System Engineering, a SEAS course that emphasizes an interdisciplinary approach to analyzing complex systems and designing products within such systems.
 In System Engineering, students use mathematical methods to model systems and predict performance.
 They learn to situate designs within systems, managing within constraints imposed by value chain partners, financial performance requirements, and legal and ethical considerations.